Faculty of Behavioural Management & Social Sciences | University of Twente

 I'll save the positive energy in my heart and will come back again.
-Thanks everyone who was a part of this great experience and some special thanks to Antoinette Peters and WINS foundation, who helped me out with the preparation and coaching to make the best of these weeks."
+Thanks everyone who was a part of this great experience and some special thanks to Ann and WINS foundation, who helped me out with the preparation and coaching to make the best of these weeks."

 Simone Ryaard Olsen and Kirsten Hermann Noehr Larsen from Denmark:

 Age: 25 and 24

 "We spend two months in Bedulu working with the special needs children, doing our internship.
 This is an amazing place and we learned a lot from our time there.
 The kids are so fantastic and gave us the best time and we felt so loved every time we came in the morning and in the afternoon.